CorbanR/CorbanR.github.io/_posts/2019-10-13-speeding-up-neovim-rbenv.md

 subtitle: Speeding up neovim
 ---
 I've been using [neovim](https://neovim.io/) for the last couple years, and so far LOVE it.
-I did however initially have an issue opening ruby files.
-The issue, is that it would LITERALLY take a few seconds to start up `neovim` whenever I opened `somefile.rb`.
+I did however initially have an issue when opening ruby files.
+Opening ruby files would LITERALLY take `neovim` a few seconds to start up.

 ```
 nvim --startuptime neobaseline.log somefile.rb